Drone Laws in Peru

 If you’re traveling to Peru and want to bring your drone, the DGAC lists these special considerations for foreigners who want to fly drones:

 - If flying commercially, you’ll need to obtain a certificate.
-That process is outline in the final section of this page.
+That process is outlined in the final section of this page.

 - On entering Peru you must declare your UAV(s) on your customs form, and pay a VAT or tax based on the value of your drone (usually about 18%).
 You will be given a receipt which will allow you to get the VAT refunded upon exiting the country.
 If you fail to declare your drone at customs, there may be a fine of $250 USD.